QuantEcon/lecture-source-py/source/rst/samuelson.rst

 We say that :math:`\check p` is the **period** because in that amount of time the cosine wave :math:`\cos(\omega t + \theta)` goes through exactly one complete cycles

-(Draw a cosine funtion to convince yourself of this please)
+(Draw a cosine function to convince yourself of this please)

 **Remark:** Following :cite:`Samuelson1939`, we want to choose the parameters :math:`a, b` of the model so that the absolute values (of the possibly